Area Baseball: Bullard captures win over Rusk

 Other Panthers knocking in runs were Jewell, Sharp, Bandon Taylor and David Wilson.
 Scoring runs were Carson (2), Smith (2), Jewell (1), Gage Wakefield (1), Jachin Salas (1) and Alec Deffenbaugh (1).

 JD Thompson had two hits for the Eagles, including a homer.
-Wade Williams added a double with singles from Mason Cirkel
+Wade Williams added a double with singles from Mason Cirkel, Brett Rawlinson and Landon Gates.
+Rawlinson had an RBI with Jackson Dowling scoring a run.

 The Panthers (22-6) face Paris North Lamar in a Class 4A bi-district series next week in Sulphur Springs.